bucketco/bucket-javascript-sdk/packages/openfeature-browser-provider/README.md

 const boolValue = client.getBooleanValue("huddles", false);

-// use more complex, config-enabled functionality. const feedbackConfig = client.getObjectValue("ask-feedback", { question: "How are you enjoying this feature?" });
+// use more complex, config-enabled functionality. const feedbackConfig = client.getObjectValue("ask-feedback", {
+  question: "How are you enjoying this feature?",
+});
 ```

 Initializing the Bucket Browser Provider will